How to Take Ownership of Your Job

 Owning Your Role as a Manager

-People do their best work when they have context for how their efforts fit into the bigger picture.
+- Ensure the clarity of your team's and organization's objectives: People do their best work when they have context for how their efforts fit into the bigger picture.
 Make certain to reinforce key goals and highlight results on a regular basis.

 Owning Your Role as a Leader

-There are few activities in your professional life where you have a greater opportunity to make a difference in the lives of others, then serving in the role of a leader.
+There are few activities in your professional life where you have a greater opportunity to make a difference in the lives of others, than serving in the role of a leader.
 The role of a leader by definition is focused on guiding others safely and securely to a particular destination.
-During the journey, you have an opportunity to teach, support the learning and development of your team members and help individuals navigate the challenges of life and career.
+During the journey, you have an opportunity to teach, support the learning and development of your team members, and help individuals navigate the challenges of life and career.
 Here are some great opportunities to show that you own your role as a leader:

-Instead of looking for the magic formula for success as a leader, recognize that every day offers a series of great opportunities to make a positive impact on those around you.
+- Succeed one encounter at a time: Instead of looking for the magic formula for success as a leader, recognize that every day offers a series of great opportunities to make a positive impact on those around you.
 Focus on succeeding at each of these opportunities.
 Remember that exhibiting respect for others, even in challenging circumstances, is your admission ticket to leading effectively.

-Great leaders teach.
+- Teach: Great leaders teach.
 The role is less about telling and much more about supporting the development of key skills and practices.
 From helping your team members improve as decision-makers to identifying and supporting emerging leaders on your team, you are in a unique position to serve as an educator.